 While I’m a bit past my prime on dorm rooms and shared sleeping spaces (I’m almost 30, married, and damn I like my beauty sleep!), I know that you just can’t beat hostels in terms of sociability, value, and convenience.

-My stay in Riga, Latvia was no exception, and I opted for an awesome stay at Doma Hostel, a hostel in the heart of the city.
+My stay in Riga, Latvia was no exception, and I opted for an awesome stay at Doma Hostel, a hostel in the heart of the Riga.

-5 reasons Doma Hostel is the ultimate choice in Riga, Latvia
+5 reasons Doma Hostel is the ultimate hostel choice in Riga, Latvia

 view from the hostel window